Become a leader in training mentor

-- It’s an opportunity to hear a new perspective and ideas from your mentee
+- It’s an opportunity to hear new perspectives and ideas from your mentee.

-- It provides an opportunity to reflect on your own guiding practices
+- It gives you the chance to reflect on your own guiding practices.

-- Enables you to develop your leadership skills including providing feedback, communication and interpersonal skills
+- It enables you to develop your own skills, like providing feedback, communication and working with people

 How will I be supported?

 When you become a mentor you’ll be asked to attend a training session.
 This may be held locally or centrally, either in-person or via webinar.
 It’ll help you understand the role and who does what in the process of becoming a leader.

 You’ll also have access to a mentor handbook, which you can use throughout your mentoring relationship.

 And don’t worry, your commissioner and leader in training coordinator will be on hand to support you.

 How much time will I need to give?